We all have bits and pieces in our homes that make us happy. Some of them connect us to our family’s past, others simply ‘spark joy’.

 This beautiful glass dish was made by my daughter.
 No further explanation is necessary.

-This cast metal inkstand belonged to my father though I have no idea where he got it.
+A cast metal inkstand that belonged to my father; I have no idea where he got it.
 The head is hinged and the original ceramic pot is still in place.
 These days it is used as a holder for my emergency glasses.

 The heirloom aspidistra.
-This plant has been handed down through the generations from my great-grandmother.
+This plant has been handed down through the generations from my great-grandmother, Margaret McGrath.
 It has been divided and repotted many times but, as it has never died, I consider it to be the same plant.

 Love the car horn.
 Plant reminds me of my aloe patch: all descendants (or extensions) from a single sprout I found one day about 12 years ago in the alley behind the shop where I work.
 Washed out from somewhere after a downpour.